 Eggplant is not a popular food in some cultures, but that is changing.
 These delicious, beautiful purple skinned fruits are not only good for you but very tasty.
 One way to prepare them is to coat slices with a batter of your choice and fry.
-This is a guide about making fried eggplant slices.
+This is a page about making fried eggplant slices.

 I never really tried eggplants, so a great way to introduce eggplants to the family is by frying them!
 You can never go wrong with fried.
 This was an inexpensive snack/side dish.
 You can cut the slices into smaller pieces if you have more people to feed but it was just easier to fry in slices.